Educational inequality in the United States: Socioeconomic status

 There is great variation in the resources available to children in schools.
-Families of higher SES are able to invest more into the education of their children.
-This ability manifests in the popular tactic of shopping around school districts: parents plan where they are going to live based on the quality of the school district.
-They can afford to live in areas where other families of high SES reside, and this congregation of high-SES families produces a school district that is well funded.
+Higher-SES families can invest more into their children's education.
+This ability manifests in the popular tactic of shopping for school districts: parents plan where they are going to live based on the quality of the school district.
+They can afford to live in areas where other high-SES families reside, and this congregation of high-SES families produces a well-funded school district.
 These families are capable of directly investing in their children's education by donating to the school.
-Having access to such funds gives the schools capacity to hold high caliber resources such as high-quality teachers, technology, good nutrition, clubs, sports, and books.
+Having access to such funds gives the schools capacity to have high-caliber resources such as experienced teachers, technology, good nutrition, clubs, sports, and books.
 If students have access to such resources, they are able to learn more effectively.
-Children of lower SES families do not have such resources.
-A timely example shown in the NCES study is that of home internet access by median income and race.
-We see, by a large margin, Black and Hispanic students having the least access to the internet along with those of the lowest median income quarter.
-These low SES families settle down where there is an availability of jobs, and are less able to shop around school districts.
-Clusters of low-SES families typically are within worse school districts.
-The families are not in a position to donate to their children's school and the schools lack appropriate funding for good resources.
+Children of lower-SES families do not have these resources.
+The NCES study has an example of inequality related to home internet access by median income and race.
+It shows that, by a large margin, Black and Hispanic students have the least access to the internet along with those of the lowest median income quarter.
+These low-SES families settle down where there jobs are available, and are less able to "shop" for school districts.
+Clusters of low-SES families are typically located within worse school districts.
+The families are not in a position to donate to their children's school and the schools lack appropriate funding for quality resources.
 This results in schools that cannot compete with wealthier schools.
 However, recent political developments favor legal changes to these funding laws.
-For example, a court in Pennsylvania held the state's funding processes as failing to uphold the state's constitutional obligation in providing education.
+For example, a court in Pennsylvania held the state's funding processes are failing to uphold the state's constitutional obligation to provide education.